 Employees Need Opportunities to Evolve Constantly

 Today’s worker wants fulfilling work, not just a job.
-They want to be able to advance in their careers, take on new challenges, and evolve to stay engaged.
-As a result, influential leaders need to be constantly looking for these opportunities for each employee and must be able to see beyond what employees say.
+They want to advance in their careers, take on new challenges, and evolve to stay engaged.
+As a result, influential leaders need to look for opportunities for each employee constantly and must be able to see beyond what employees say.
 Most people won’t come right out and say what they want—and they may not even know what they want in the first place—so a leader needs to be able to read between the lines and understand non-verbal clues about what their team members need.
 It’s the ability to lead both groups and individuals effectively that sets great leaders apart.

 Positive Psychology Promotes Growth and Can Help You Be a Better Boss

 It’s not just employee fulfilment that demands constant growth and change from the workforce.
-The demands and job descriptions are evolving all the time and employees need to be able to keep up.
+The demands and job descriptions are constantly evolving, and employees need to be able to keep up.
 In one survey of American employers, 61 per cent of business leaders believed that employee job roles have transformed.
-It’s the leader’s responsibility to help employees grow and improve throughout their tenure at the company.
-When hired, a person’s abilities and enthusiasm shouldn’t be viewed as static.
+The leader’s responsibility is to help employees grow and improve throughout their tenure at the company.
+A person’s abilities and enthusiasm shouldn’t be viewed as static when hired.
 People will grow and change during employment, and leaders can leverage positive psychology to help ensure that this growth is positive.

-Positive psychology helps leaders to see and develop the strengths in their employees rather than drawing too much attention to their weaknesses.
-Leaders can use the concepts of positive psychology to instil a “growth mindset” in their employees, which relies on effort, continual and collaborative feedback, and informal collaboration to improve.
+Positive psychology helps leaders see and develop their employees’ strengths rather than drawing too much attention to their weaknesses.
+Leaders can use positive psychology concepts to instil a “growth mindset” in their employees, which relies on effort, continual and collaborative feedback, and informal collaboration to improve.
 In the workplace, working toward a shared purpose can help leaders develop and guide the growth process for each employee.

 In leadership, relationships are the most important factor.
 Positive psychology concepts encourage frequent communication between employees and their managers, which helps team members feel valued.
-In creating a productive, safe, and friendly environment, there’s nothing more powerful than regular positive and constructive communication.
+Creating a productive, safe, and friendly environment is nothing more potent than regular positive and constructive communication.

 Simple Psychological Concepts To Enhance Leadership